fugiebam dolorem, abiectionem, ignorantiam. quid in tali animante non mirabile atque laudabile?

 As I have never belonged to the intelligentsia, I could avoid the greatest flaw of this class issued from pauperised nobility: the sloth, their inborn incapacity of hard work (although many of its representatives share a firm, yet rather grotesque belief that they work their fingers to the bone).
 It was this essential flaw that made the Polish academic system stagnate, especially in the eighties, when the resistance to communism occupied the place of any scholarly endeavour whatsoever.
 The sense of mission the intelligentsia cultivated apparently excluded the necessity of any effort in search of knowledge; they knew well enough what was "right" and "true"; they had strong beliefs and values beyond the necessity of critical examination.
 The concomitant fact that they had adopted zakłamanie as their strategy of survival contributed to the intellectual failure of the entire caste.
 For in the scholarship, one constantly deals with a form of critical examination or another; inveterate habits of mendacity combined with strong beliefs necessarily contradict the requirements of the scholarly profession.

 While I was reading my books, preferably in any of those languages I had learnt, the members of the intelligentsia just were, existed, endured (certain resonances of the Polish verb trwać are beyond any possible translation into English), entrenched and self-sufficient in their persuasion that gratia gratis data had been bestowed upon them for the salvation of the nation.
 The books they did not read endured with them as a part of the "substance" (another untranslatable concept) that should be protected and preserved at any cost; I should be grateful to them, for it meant precisely those public libraries where I found my refuge.
 Two decades later, they could return to their true selves again when a new opportunity of resistance appeared.
-Or rather, was created by a kind of schizophrenic splitting of the minds when the intelligentsia was lacerated by the instinct of dissent and the alma naturaliter endeciana (expression coined by Czesław Miłosz that I refuse to render explicit).
+Or rather, was created by a kind of schizophrenic splitting of the minds when the intelligentsia was lacerated between her instinct of dissent and her alma naturaliter endeciana (expression coined by Czesław Miłosz that, by decency, I refuse to render explicit).
 Finally, they could forget the books they had been preserving.
-They could dedicate themselves to the Protest.
+They could dedicate themselves to the Protest, something they always conceived as far bigger and greater than reading books.
 It was in this exercise that I left them in 2018, when I resigned from the University of Warsaw to face a career of international scholarship.

 As already mentioned, I went to Portugal for the first time in 1993 to participate in a summer school at the University of Lisbon.
 Soon it became my priority to return, simply because it was the only way out of the limiting and oppressive atmosphere of Lublin.
 My undergraduate studies were financed first by the TEMPUS programme and then by the Instituto Camões.
 In 1998-1999, having already been employed as a lecturer of Portuguese at the Jagiellonian University in Kraków, I participated in a postgraduate Comparative Literature programme with a fellowship offered by the Calouste Gulbenkian Foundation.
 At the same time, I completed my Ph.D. dissertation on contemporary Portuguese literature, defended in June 1999.
 I studied domestic universes created by such writers as Vergílio Ferreira, Carlos de Oliveira, Sophia de Mello Breyner, Lídia Jorge and Teolinda Gersão.
 But my Gulbenkian Scholarship helped me for more than just this.
 I could participate in the postgraduate programme in Comparative Literature (Mestrado em Literatura Comparada) at the University of Lisbon, which completely changed my perspective on the relationship between literature and other modalities, such as visual representation of the world in art.
 I was also working on the paradoxical topic of Orientalism in Portuguese literature, that appeared to me as quite an original phenomenon, at the same time participating in and falling apart from the general, European paradigms.